wjl88/IDD-Fa19-Lab2/README.md

 **Upload a video of your working rotary encoder here.**

+>> video recorded, deterministic

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

 **b.
 What song is playing?**

+Shave and a Haircut

 ## Part E. Make your own timer